n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Function/README.md

 If you want to use the Function node to transform input data, check out how n8n's [data structure](../../../../reference/data/data-structure.md) looks like.
 The Function node also supports promises.
 So instead of returning the items directly, it is also possible to return a promise which resolves accordingly.

+The Function node also provides the ability to write to your browser console using `console.log`, useful for debugging and troubleshooting your workflows.

 ## Example Usage

 This workflow allows you to get today's date and day using the Function node.
 You can also find the [workflow](https://n8n.io/workflows/524) on the website.
 This example usage workflow would use the following two nodes.